Home

 Isn't It OK to Like All My Ducks in a Row?

-Obsessive-Compulsive Disorder (OCD) is a lot more complicated than just being a "neat freak," although the label gets tossed around pretty casually these days (as in, "OMG he's so OCD I can't even put my glass down without a coaster!")
+although the label gets tossed around pretty casually these days (as in, "OMG he's so OCD I can't even put my glass down without a coaster!").

 There's nothing "casual" about OCD, however.
 The essential features of true Obsessive-Compulsive Disorder are the intrusive presence of obsessions (recurrent, usually disturbing thoughts) and/or compulsions (feeling driven to repeat certain behaviors or rituals) that are severe enough to be time consuming (for example, more than an hour a day) or cause the person experiencing them severe distress or impairment in normal routine, occupational or social functioning.